h0bbel/Down-The-Rabbit-Hole/README.md

 ![Alice in Wonderland Alice](assets/dtrb-alice.gif)

-📕 A collection of various code/snippets/misc things used in presentations.
+📕 A collection of various code/snippets/misc things used in the presentation series called Down The Rabbit Hole

 ## Presentations and files in the Down The Rabbit Hole series